dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The truth of things is the chief nutriment of superior intellects.
+  The best evaluation I can make of a player is to look in his eyes and see how scared they are.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (994 days)